-How is this an important high leverage strategy that you need to make a living?
+How is this an important strategy that you need to make a living?

 Ok, when you enter and exit the market several times per day as an active day trader you are going to pay the entry fee when you open and close your position.

-Also, the spread fee is going to be proportional to your position size, and since you are trading with high leverage, your position size increases.
+Also, the spread fee is going to be proportional to your position size, and since you are trading on margin, your position size increases.

 This will cause you to pay increased fees daily.

-Let’s take an example of a trader who deposits $1000 in his account as collateral and uses 100x leverage to trade with.
+Let’s take the example of a trader who deposits $1000 in his account as collateral and uses 100x more capital to trade.